vorburger/opendaylight-etcd/README.md

 * _How will we migrate the data from today to tomorrow during customer upgrades?_ Replay based upgrades start with a fresh new empty datastore, so this is a non-issue.
 (A non replay based upgrade procedures would have to export the datastore content using DAEXIM, and re-import a dump into an instance with an etcd datastore.)

+* _How can I access the data in etcd?_ Through ODL APIs (or RESTCONF, etc.) via the code in this project - as always.
+It is an explicit non-goal of this project to allow "direct" access to the YANG data in etcd.
+It is stored in an internal binary format, which may change.
+It requires the YANG model schema to really make sense.
+Don't read it directly.
+What you could do however is run [lightweight standalone "ODL"](https://github.com/vorburger/opendaylight-simple) process which uses this project.

-* _How can you try this out?_ Much work still needs to be done! ;-) This e.g. includes, roughly in order: much more unit and integration tests, some re-factorings required in ODL to remove code copy/paste here during the POC, work to make it easy to install instead of the current implementation, packaging work to make this available as a Karaf feature, then much real world testing through CSITs, etc.
+* _How can you try this out?_ Much work still needs to be done! ;-) This e.g. includes, roughly in order: much more unit and integration tests (notably around concurrency), some re-factorings required in ODL to remove code copy/paste here during the POC, work to make it easy to install instead of the current implementation, packaging work to make this available as a Karaf feature, then much real world testing through CSITs, etc.

 * _How can you help?_ Please see the [TODO.md](TODO.md) and start contributing!